arpitdon/cba-test/README.md

 # cba-test
 Codility Test for Commonwealth Bank of Australia

-This is a maven based framework which is configured with surefire plugin to execute Test Cases from testng.xml.
+This is a maven based framework which is configured for MacOS with surefire plugin to execute Test Cases from testng.xml.

 In order to execute test cases just use below command in terminal - mvn clean test